 Irritant contact dermatitis involves exposure to an irritant that doesn’t create an allergic reaction in the immune system.

-Detergents, shampoos, deodorants, soaps, household cleaners, nickel-containing jewelry, and cosmetics that often contain irritants can cause irritant contact dermatitis.
+Detergents, shampoos, deodorants, soaps, household cleaners, nickel-containing jewelry, and cosmetics are common causes of irritant contact dermatitis.

 People who work with chemicals daily, like mechanics, hairdressers, chemists, healthcare workers, custodians, etc., are at a higher risk of irritant contact dermatitis.